 GHG Emissions Reduction: The chart above shows the annual percentage reduction in transportation related GHG emissions associated with new residential development attributed to King County's UGA boundary.
 The quantity of the GHG emission reduction varies depending on how much new development there is each year; for 2012, the estimated GHG reduction was 4,700 MTCO2e.
-The GHG benefit quantified is estimated based on reductions in vehicle miles traveled resulting from the shift to more compact and efficie in vehicle miles traveled resulting from the shift to more compact and efficient land use patterns.
+The GHG benefit quantified is estimated based on reductions in vehicle miles traveled resulting from the shift to more compact and efficient land use patterns.